 -

-Why Do Supply Disruptions Lead to Inflation? (with Thomas Kohler, Bochum University of Applied Sciences, Jean-Paul L’Huillier, Brandeis University, Gregory Phelan, Williams College)
+Why Do Supply Disruptions Lead to Inflation?
+Survey Evidence from the COVID Pandemic (with Thomas Kohler, Bochum University of Applied Sciences, Jean-Paul L’Huillier, Brandeis University, Gregory Phelan, Williams College)

 - Show Abstract